QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 JobType Abbreviations
 """""""""""""""""""""

 There are shorthand versions of many common job types.
-For instance, to request numberical frequencies you could do
+For instance, to request numerical frequencies you could do

 .. code-block:: python